csdwren/SelfDeblur/README.md

 ```

 _*In current SelfDeblur code, TV regularization has been removed.
 The improved code is more robust to blur kernel estimation.
 But for some images with high level noises and non-uniform blurry images, the deblurring results may suffer from ringing effects due to our uniform convolution-based loss function.
-In this case, adding TV regularization to SelfDeblur or running another nonblind deblur method may be an choice._
+In this case, adding TV regularization to SelfDeblur loss function or running another nonblind deblur method may be an choice._

 All the deblurring results and deep models are also available.
 Please read [results/levin/readme.docx](/results/levin/readme.docx) and [results/lai/readme.docx](results/lai/readme.docx) for the details.
 You can place the downloaded results into `./results/`, and directly compute all the [evaluation metrics](statistic/) in this paper.